hahatori/Python_Assignment2/README.md

 ### Change the parameter weights (Tkinter)还没写,可以把GUI里的复制过来

+**Tkinter** is the standard GUI library for Python which is built into the Python installation package.
+Python uses Tkinter to quickly create GUI applications.

+**Messagebox** can use button to trigger

-## Results下面俩需要改
+## Results第二个需要改

-### Theoretical Results(what is to be expected when it is run)
+### Theoretical Results

-The expected result is the agents can interact with each other and have a GUI that shows the animation by input or modify parameters.
+The expected result can display 3 raster maps(p, r, d) on the window, present the calculation result of total deaths and have a GUI that shows the animation by input or modify parameters.

-Modify the IPython console from GUI.py to run to produce a separate window, called "My Model".
-The top left corner displays the window menu called "Model".
-Click on the menu displays a drop-down list named "Run model", continuing to click on it，displays an scatter plot animation.
+Modify the IPython console from model.py to run to produce a separate window, called "my window".
+The top center displays the button，click it will show the total deaths data.
+Following users can insert weight and click "insert end" will change the plot of total deaths.
+Window menu in the top left called "Model".
+Click on the menu displays a drop-down list named "Run", continuing to click on it，changes the plot.

 ### Actual Results